-Ice:
+Elevation and Ice:

-You can ice over top of your surgical dressing for up to 20 minutes at a time, multiple times per day, although depending on your dressing, you may not feel the coldness.
+It is EXTREMELY important to elevate the affected extremity above the level of the heart to reduce swelling and discomfort.
+You can furthermore ice over top of your surgical dressing for up to 20 minutes at a time, multiple times per day, although depending on your dressing, you may not feel the coldness.
 Let the area warm up before reapplication.